+From 18 November 2025, Companies House will require all company directors and People with Significant Control (PSCs) to verify their identity.
 This is no longer optional.
-Without verified ID, you will not be able to file key documents, including your Confirmation Statement, and your company may face compliance risks or even be struck off the register.
+Without verified ID, you won’t be able to file key documents (including your Confirmation Statement) and your company could face penalties or even be struck off the register.

 To help you stay ahead, we’ve broken down what the new identity verification requirements mean and how to complete the verification process.